DjangoGirls/tutorial/en/python_installation/instructions.md

 ### OS X

+> **Note** Before you install Python on OS X, you should ensure your Mac settings allow installing packages that aren't from the App Store.
+Go to System Preferences (it's in the Applications folder), click "Security & Privacy," and then the "General" tab.
+If your "Allow apps downloaded from:" is set to "Mac App Store," change it to "Mac App Store and identified developers."

 You need to go to the website https://www.python.org/downloads/release/python-351/ and download the Python installer:

 * Download the *Mac OS X 64-bit/32-bit installer* file,